Threats:

 - Remove wet straw from any setting near a building.

-- Garbage cans and dumpsters should have tight fitting lids.
+- Garbage cans and dumpsters should have tight-fitting lids.

 - Garbage receptacles should be located away from structures.